 We understand that municipalities have implemented, or are looking into, this "family of services" approach to transportation for people with disabilities.
 Experiences with that approach to date have been problematic for people with disabilities.
 It has authorized backsliding on providing accessible transit to people with disabilities.
-The AODA and accessibility standards enacted under it were not meant to lead to reductions or backsliding on accessibility for people with disabilities.
+The AODA and accessibility standards enacted under it should never lead to reductions or backsliding on accessibility for people with disabilities.